-This helps keep White Sands clean and beautiful for your enjoyment and for the enjoyment of future generations.
-Cleaning up after your pet also allows the area to remain sanitary and keeps diseases from spreading—helping to keep you and your family as well as your pet safe and healthy!
+Please help keep White Sands clean and beautiful for your enjoyment and for the enjoyment of future generations.
+Cleaning up after your pet allows the area to remain sanitary and keeps diseases from spreading—helping to keep you and your family as well as your pet safe and healthy!
 Please consider the many people who walk barefoot, play, and sled in the sand—no one wants to step or sled into pet waste.

-Leasing your pet also ensures that your much-loved friend doesn't run away or get lost.
-It also makes sure that they do not get into things that are bad for them, such as cacti, poisonous and venomous insects, or venomous animals like rattlesnakes.
-Federal law also prohibits dogs from being off the leash in public areas (36 CFR 2.15).
+Leashing your pet ensures your much-loved friend doesn't run away and get lost.
+It also prevents them from tangling with hazards such as cacti and rattlesnakes.
+Federal law prohibits dogs from being off the leash in public areas (36 CFR 2.15).
 The leash can be no longer than six feet (2 m).

 Like you, pets get thirsty too.
-Especially in the summer, they can become dehydrated very quickly.
+Especially in the summer pets can become dehydrated very quickly.
 They can also suffer from heat stroke and die.

-While we love seeing pets in the park, they are not allowed in federal buildings.
-This includes the visitor center.
-The only exception to this rule is for service animals.
+While we love seeing pets in the monument, they are not allowed in federal buildings (36 CFR 2.15).

-- Do not leave pets unattended, especially in hot cars.
+Do not leave pets unattended, especially in vehicles.

-During the summer, temperatures at White Sands National Monument can reach extreme highs.
-It is prohibited for pets to be left unattended.
-Please do not leave your pet inside your vehicle as within just ten minutes, the inside temperature can become almost 20 degrees warmer than the outside temperature.
-Within 30 minutes, temperatures can rise to about 30 degrees warmer inside of a vehicle.
-Pets left in hot vehicles can suffer severe organ damage or even death.
-See the chart below to see how quickly the inside of your vehicle heats up.
+Temperatures at White Sands National Monument can reach extreme highs.
+Pets should never be left alone inside your vehicle.
+Within just ten minutes, the inside vehicle temperature will become 25 degrees warmer than the outside temperature.
+Within 30 minutes, inside temperatures can rise over 30 degrees.
+Pets left unattended in hot vehicles have suffered severe organ damage or even death.

 The chart below shows how quickly the inside of your vehicle heats up: